codecentricnl/ai-workshop-docs/docs/tutorial-query/create-a-resolver.md

 It defines that we have a Query, called helloWorld, and it returns a String.
 However, if we invoke the Query via our GraphiQL client, we are getting an error.
-That error tells us that you should never get null as a result according to the graph note the exclamation behind the string.
+That error tells us that you should never get null as a result according to the graph (note the exclamation mark behind the String).
 However, it still is null.
 Let's create a resolver that resolves that issue.

 in your src directory `src/main/java/nl/codecentric/springforgraphql`